tannewt/wa-law.org/bill/2021-22/sb/5439/S/README.md

     f.
 Any proposed legislative and policy initiatives.

+## Section 5
+> This section adds a new section to an existing chapter [47.44](/rcw/47_public_highways_and_transportation/47.44_franchises_on_state_highways.md).
+Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.44_franchises_on_state_highways.md) for context.

+1. Prior to construction of any road construction project that breaks ground or pavement, the department shall attempt to provide notice to broadband facility owners in the relevant geographic area so that the department and facility owners can proactively collaborate on the installation of broadband infrastructure during road construction projects, especially in rural and unserved areas.
+This focus on communication and coordination will align infrastructure needs, and help more Washingtonians achieve affordable and quality telecommunications and broadband access.

+2. If notice is given to relevant facility owners and no owners are ready or able to participate in coordination of the installation of broadband infrastructure during road construction projects, the department may enlist its contractors to install broadband conduit as part of road construction projects in order to directly benefit the transportation system and motor vehicle users by:

+    a.
+Reducing future traffic impacts to the traveling public on the roadway;

+    b.
+Supporting the vehicle miles traveled reduction and congestion management goals of the state by allowing for more telework; and

+    c.
+Proactively preparing the transportation system for the widespread development and use of autonomous vehicles.

+3. As used in this section:

+    a.
+"Broadband conduit" means a conduit used to support broadband infrastructure, including fiber optic cables.

+    b.
+"Broadband infrastructure" has the same meaning as in RCW 43.330.530.

+    c.
+"Rural area" means a county with a population density of fewer than 100 persons per square mile or a county smaller than 225 square miles, as determined by the office of financial management and published each year by the department for the period July 1st to June 30th.

+    d.
+"Unserved areas" has the same meaning as in RCW 43.330.530.

 ## Section 6
 > This section modifies existing section [47.52.001](/rcw/47_public_highways_and_transportation/47.52_limited_access_facilities.md).
 Here is the [modified chapter](rcw/47_public_highways_and_transportation/47.52_limited_access_facilities.md) for context.